elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/015-duck-typing.md

 end
 ```

-While it can be a bit tricky to puzzle through how `coerce()` should work, since you can't know in advance what the calling object will be, it is certainly a whole lot more dynamic than enforcing class based typing.
+While it can be tricky to puzzle through how `coerce()` should work, since you can't know in advance what the calling object will be, it is a lot more dynamic than enforcing class based typing.
 Getting in the practice of thinking in terms of the interactions between the objects in your project rather than their static definitions can lead to some very good design insights.

 In addition to the `coerce()` method for arithmetic, Ruby uses a whole score of other coercion hooks, including `to_int`, `to_str`, and `to_ary`.
 These methods are called on the arguments passed to a number of `Fixnum`, `String`, and `Array` methods.
 The neat thing is that there is no strict requirement that these methods actually return `Fixnum`, `String`, or `Array` objects, as long as they act close enough to the real thing where it counts (i.e. for whatever messages that get sent to them).